Last Updated on September 26, 2023

 530 Foster St Unit 103

 We all think of chicken and waffles as a Southern thing, but really the first tales of poultry and hot griddled carbs come from the arts renaissance in Harlem during the 1920s.
 The interior of Dame’s Chicken & Waffles in Durham honors that period of art and jazz.

 They also make chicken so juicy and crispy that you will keep coming back for more.
 Choose a waffle (we love the sweet potato), one of their seven shmears, add a drizzle, and you will surely be in heaven!

 617 Hick St

 If you want the most bang for your buck and a delicious burger, then the Durham Filling Station is for you!
-The counter-service restaurant grills to order and reminds you of the good old days of concessions.
+The counter-service restaurant grills to order and harkens back to the good old days of concessions.
 With picnic tables over a garage port in the back, this casual Durham restaurant makes for good fast eats.

 Oh, and don’t skip on the dessert!
 With the menu changing daily we’ve seen ice cream sandwiches and banana pudding hit the board!
 You are bound to be full and happy after a burger at Durham Filling Station!